schiyoda/wds-tools/README.md

     $ node createDocs

 ### Delete documents
-Delete all documents from a collection
+Delete all documents in a collection

     $ node deleteDocs

 ### Delete training data
-Delete all taining data from a collection
+Delete all taining data in a collection

     $ node deleteTrains